-- Gross debit and credit cross-entity positions are netted for statutory reporting, as funds are physically transferred between entities. - There is no need to provide a crossguarantee. - Physical transfers mean that balances are removed from the risk of exchange or capital controls, as might happen in the event of a break-up of the euro area.
+- Gross CR and DR cross-entity positions are netted for statutory reporting, as funds are physically transferred between entities. - There is no need to provide a cross-guarantee. - Physical transfers mean that balances are removed from the risk of exchange or capital controls.

-^{}These pros are not applicable if implementing a hybrid structure in which funds are physically transferred into a notional pool where funds remain in the ownership of each underlying subsidiary.
+Note that these pros are not applicable if implementing a hybrid structure in which funds are physically transferred into a notional pool where funds remain in the ownership of each underlying subsidiary.

+Notional Cons

-Notional Cons Physical Cons Cross-guarantee required covering all subsidiaries up to the extent of funds held within the pool.
-Intercompany loans are created and require group tracking with potential withholding tax implications.
-External guidance required to analyse any impact of gross positions on group's statutory financial reporting.
-Operational risk due to physical funds transfer.
-Bank appetite to implement a notional structure due to potential inflation of their own balance sheets.
-Not generally available on a cross-currency basis, requiring multiple currency spot and forward transactions for the group to invest surplus positions.
-Local tax implications need to be considered for each subsidiary's country of incorporation.
-Intercompany loans are not created if implementing a hybrid structure where, for example, funds are physically transferred cross-border from the subsidiary's local account to a Potential for increased charges to clients, as banks face greater capital costs. non-resident account in the subsidiary's name in a central notional pool location.
+- Cross-guarantee required covering all subsidiaries up to the extent of funds held within the pool. - External guidance required to analyse any impact of gross positions on group's statutory financial reporting. - Bank appetite to implement a notional structure due to potential inflation of their own balance sheets. - Local tax implications need to be considered for each subsidiary's country of incorporation. - Potential for increased charges to clients, as banks face greater capital costs.